 When you launch the .exe for the first time, you’ll get a prompt to make it run as administrator.
 This step is critical because it gives the program unrestricted access to the needed files.
 You’ll also need to choose a data directory location.
 This will be the ARKServers folder you created in the previous step.
 Click yes, and the program will download everything you need, from SteamCMD to the server files.

 When it’s done, click the green plus sign on the top left corner to create a new server profile.
-When choosing a name, our team of experts recommends that you choose one with no spaces.
+When choosing a name, our team recommends that you choose one with no spaces.